 Indian Pharmaceutical Industry: Possibility of A Global Leadership

 In many ways, COVID-19 has provided a fillip to both earlier and recent initiatives of the Indian pharmaceutical industry.
-Be it our ‘Pharma Vision 2020’, or implementing the recommendations of the Katoch Committee, our collective fight against the novel coronavirus has reinforced our intent behind such promising initiatives, unfurling tremendous possibilities of India becoming a global pharmaceutical leader.
+Our collective fight against the novel coronavirus has reinforced our intent behind such promising initiatives, unfurling tremendous possibilities of India becoming a global pharmaceutical leader.

 This write-up explores the potential opportunity for India to bolster its ‘pharmacy of the world’ image.